Manishpks/Voice-bot/README.md

-# Jessica
+# Voice Bot
-Jessica is a personal voice assistant currently able to manage a grocery list and give weather information.
+This is a personal voice assistant currently able to manage a grocery list and give weather information.

 Wake up the voice assistant by saying 'Jessica'.